kitextech/kitextech.github.io/index.md

 ### YC application
 We applied to YCombinator, a Silicon Valley accelerator program, to join the summer 2017 batch.
 The application gives a good overall insight into what we are doing, so in order not duplicate the description and for those interested in the actual application we have decided to put it online as it is [S2017 batch Application ](http://kitex.tech/blog/yc-2017S/).

+### Questions
+In case you have unanswered technical questions you may find an answer under [critical questions](http://kitex.tech/critical-questions/).
+Please contact us if there is anything you want to hear more about.

 ## Purpose
 We will be promoting and developing kite technology in order to create a future where renewable energy is the most cost effective option.
 Cheaper energy will help societies reduce the average amount of "hard" work required to sustain a given living standard, freeing up time for more valuable pursuits.
 We find the reflections in these answers quite interesting: [Quora - if energy was free](https://www.quora.com/If-energy-was-free-and-renewable-how-would-the-economy-be-fundamentally-different-from-what-it-is-now)